airbus-seclab/diffware/README.md

 If folders have been renamed (apart from the root file), try to rename them so they match.
 Otherwise, many files will have to be compared to attempt to detect the ones that have been moved.

-You can also tweak the `blacklist` option from the config file to prevent unpacking attempt of known mime-types for which it's unnecessary.
+You can also tweak the `blacklist` option from the config file to prevent unpacking attempts of known mime-types for which it's unnecessary.